shstrophies/SHSTrophies/README.md

 ## TODO:

 # Backend:
-- find out the structure of the spreadsheet and format of the database (Ujjwal & Carolina)
+- new spreadsheet (Shayan and Carolina)
-  - remove row ID from spreadsheet and fix seedDatabaseWorker.java
+  - fix seedDatabaseWorker.java

-  - remove category
+- new DB schema (Ujjwal)

 - download images in case wifi is slow?
 (Ujjwal & Carolina)
 - add more search capability especially with homepage (Shayan)